superduperfantastic/blog/_posts/2018-05-06-valley-fire-state-park.md

 date: '2018-05-05'
 image: https://c1.staticflickr.com/1/872/41922176921_b097af144a_c.jpg
 thumbnail: https://c1.staticflickr.com/1/872/41922176921_b097af144a_q.jpg
 excerpt: <p>Last April, we attended a friend's wedding in Vegas.
-In between the festivities, we wandered off to Valley of Fire State Park, specifically to see the Fire Wave and hike the White Domes Loop.
-Definitely worth the time!</p>
+In between the festivities, we wandered off to Valley of Fire State Park and found the Fire Wave and White Domes Loop.</p>
 categories:
 - Nevada
 tags: